tiprankstipranks

 HAP Summary

 The VanEck Natural Resources ETF (HAP) tracks the MarketVector Global Natural Resources Index and focuses on companies tied to energy, metals, agriculture, and timber.
-It holds well-known names like Exxon Mobil and Chevron, as well as firms involved in farming and mining, giving you a simple way to invest in the global demand for raw materials.
-Someone might consider HAP for diversification and potential growth if commodity prices rise over time.
-However, this ETF can be volatile because it is heavily linked to natural resource and commodity price swings, which can go up and down sharply.
+It holds well-known names like Exxon Mobil and Chevron, along with other firms that extract, process, and deliver key raw materials the world relies on.
+An investor might choose HAP to get diversified exposure to the natural resources theme in a single investment, potentially benefiting when commodity demand and prices rise.
+However, this ETF can be volatile because it is heavily tied to natural resource and commodity price swings, which can go up and down with the global economy.

 How much will it cost me?This ETF has an expense ratio of 0.42%, which means you’ll pay about $4.20 per year for every $1,000 invested.
 That’s higher than the cost of a typical broad, passively managed index ETF because this is a more specialized, sector-focused fund that requires more research and management.